To increase your chances of feeling happy and secure in your job, you should:

 Your rights in the workplace are protected under workplace and anti-discrimination law.
 While not everyone with epilepsy will identify as having a disability, the broad legal definition of ‘disability’ helps ensure that you are protected from unfair treatment.
 The law says that people can’t discriminate against you because of their assumptions about your epilepsy, learning difficulties you might experience, and a variety of other reasons.

-If you need some free legal advice for your situation, you can contact a local disability legal service.
+If you need some free legal advice for your situation, you can contact a local disability legal service or justice connect.